top of page

 Chief Business Officer

-Vincent is a world-class leader with thirty years of experience in biotech and pharma innovation.
-Based in the Boston and Cambridge area, he has a rare and extensive scientific and business development background at the frontier of cell therapy, biologics, genetic engineering, novel biomaterials and cellular bio-delivery systems.
-He held leadership and executive positions in leading biotechnology companies, including Genetics Institute (now Wyeth), Adnexus Therapeutics and Neurotech Pharmaceuticals.
-Vincent joins Morphocell after 12 years at Takeda Pharmaceuticals, where he was in charge of identifying, financing and developing early-stage pipelines across therapeutic areas and billion-dollar franchises.
-Among many successful projects, he identified and supported the Kariko-Weissman mRNA vaccine technology from University of Pennsylvania, which subsequently evolved into the first COVID mRNA vaccine and resulted in the 2023 Nobel Prize in Physiology and Medicine.
-Over the years, he focused on several therapeutic indications, including liver diseases, always keeping the patient at the center of any strategic decisions.
-Vincent is also an advisor for the Gates Foundation and several academic and non-profit institutions, and a prolific communicator on scientific, biotech and pharma affairs.
-He holds degrees from U.C.
-Berkeley (BA), University of Illinois (MS, Ph.D.), and post-doctoral work at Harvard University.
+Vincent is a biotech and pharma leader with 30 years of experience driving innovation at the intersection of cell therapy, biologics, genetic engineering, biomaterials, and cellular delivery systems.
+Based in the Boston-Cambridge area, he has held leadership roles at leading biotechnology companies, including Genetics Institute (now Wyeth), Adnexus Therapeutics, and Neurotech Pharmaceuticals.
+Vincent joined Morphocell after 12 years at Takeda Pharmaceuticals, where he led the identification, financing, and development of early-stage programs across multiple therapeutic areas and major franchises.
+Notably, he identified and supported the Karikó-Weissman mRNA technology at the University of Pennsylvania, which later enabled the first COVID-19 mRNA vaccine and contributed to the 2023 Nobel Prize in Physiology or Medicine.
+Throughout his career, he has focused on advancing transformative therapies, including for liver diseases, with a strong patient-centered approach.
+Vincent also advises the Gates Foundation and several academic and non-profit organizations.
+He holds degrees from UC Berkeley (BA), the University of Illinois (MS, PhD), and completed postdoctoral training at Harvard University.

 Calley Hirsch, PhD